TIN093/DIT602, Period 1, 2018: Algorithms

 This is not a course in programming!
 The main focus is on the analytical work

-that has to be done before writing any line of code, if one wants to solve a
+that has to be done before writing any line of code.

-- describe algorithms in writing, prove that (and explain why) they are
+- describe algorithms in writing, prove that they are correct and fast,

 - recognize non-trivial computational problems in real-world applications